Pylons/hupper/CONTRIBUTING.rst

 2. If the pull request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring, and add the feature to the list in README.rst.
-3. The pull request should work for Python 2.7, and 3.7 and up and for PyPy 3.8.
+3. The pull request should work for Python 3.7 and up and for PyPy 3.8.
 4. When your pull request is posted, a maintainer will click the button to run Github Actions, afterwards validate that your PR is valid for all tested platforms/Python versions